helpfulengineering/project-georges-cpap/README.md

 # Boussignac CPAP
 3D printable Boussignac CPAP system with no moving parts.
-As per [one of the manufacturers](https://web.archive.org/web/20060212172040/http://vitaid.com/usa/boussignac/index.html), this system poses the following advantages.
+As per [one of the manufacturers](https://web.archive.org/web/20060212172040/http://vitaid.com/usa/boussignac/index.html), this system poses the following advantages over traditional solutions:

 > #### Lowest O2 consumption rate of any CPAP system
 > * Only 15-30L/min flow rate for 3.5-10cmH2O